rgilks/acto/README.md

 ## Overview

 `acto` is an AI-powered interactive storytelling application.
 Users can start with an initial scenario (either chosen or generated) and make choices that influence the direction of the narrative.
 The application uses Google's Gemini AI models to generate story passages, subsequent choices, and relevant imagery based on the user's input and the story's history.
+It also features Text-to-Speech (TTS) capabilities to read passages aloud.

 ## Features